Indonesia's COVID-19 situation nears 'catastrophe' - Red Cross

 “Hospitals are full because of the case surge caused by mobility and loosening health protocol adherence, worsened also by the Delta variant,” said senior health ministry official Siti Nadia Tarmizi, when asked about the IFRC’s assessment.

-The Delta variant was first identified in India and has been blamed for big spikes in infections in many countries.
+Indonesia is banking on mass vaccinations to get on top of the virus, but only 13.3 million of the 181.5 million targeted for inoculation have received the required two doses.

-Indonesia is banking on mass vaccinations as a means of tackling the virus, but only 13.3 million of the 181.5 million targeted for inoculation have received the required two doses since January.
+Japan will provide two million doses of the AstraZeneca vaccine in July, Indonesia’s foreign minister Retno Marsudi said on Tuesday.
+Indonesia has so far received 104 million doses of coronavirus vaccines in total.

-Indonesia's health minister is leading a push for stricter controls as infections surge to unprecedented levels, sources familiar with government discussions have told Reuters. read more
+Japan on Tuesday said it will provide 1.05 million doses of the AstraZeneca vaccine to Thailand also and 1 million doses of the same vaccine to the Philippines.

-Citing unnamed sources, The Straits Times newspaper on Tuesday reported the government will tighten restrictions starting on Wednesday, prohibiting restaurant dining and requiring negative polymerase chain reaction tests for domestic air travel.
+Citing unnamed sources, The Straits Times newspaper on Tuesday reported the Indonesian government would this week tighten restrictions on restaurant dining and domestic air travel.

-Asked for confirmation of that, Nadia of the health ministry said: "Wait for the official announcement."
+Asked for confirmation, Nadia of the health ministry said: “Wait for the official announcement.”

 Our Standards: The Thomson Reuters Trust Principles.